Wakayama Prefecture Official View on Dolphin Fishery at Taiji

 Minamata disease was caused by repeated consumption of fishery products which were contaminated by industrial waste containing very high levels of mercury.

-Obviously there are no health risks from repeated consumption of fishery products which contain naturally delivered mercury, if the amount is within the acceptable limit of intake of mercury levels, and even for fish products which contain higher levels of naturally absorbed mercury, it is still possible to eat these fish safely if the frequency of consumption is controlled, given that the human body excretes half the amount of mercury consumed over the period of approximately 70 days.
+Obviously there are no health risks from repeated consumption of fishery products which contain naturally delivered mercury, if the amount is within the acceptable limit of intake of mercury levels, and even for fish products which contain higher levels of naturally absorbed mercury, it is still possible to eat these fish safely if the frequency of consumption is controlled, given that the human body metabolizes and excretes half the amount of mercury consumed over approximately two and a half months.

 Up to the present date, there have been no reports that naturally delivered mercury taken into the human body through sea food has caused damage to human health.
 In fact, there have been no cases of mercury poisoning either now or historically in Taiji, where, in addition to fishing for commercial gain, the people also used to eat a much larger amount of dolphin meat than nowadays.

-There have been no cases so far of incorrect labeling of dolphin meat as whale meat.
-If the authorities were to obtain detailed information of such infractions of the law, we would conduct the necessary research in cooperation with both the national government and related municipalities.
+If Wakayama Prefectural Government were to obtain detailed information about incorrect labeling, we would conduct the necessary research in cooperation with both the national government and related municipalities.

 Is the method of dolphin fishery conducted in Taiji Town inhuman?